-Cond No. Requirements Construction Stage IEA Comments & Evidence Compliance Status Recommendations undertaken before the commencement of construction of the SSI; (d) details of how the activities described in subsection (a) of this condition will be carried out to: i. meet the performance outcomes stated in the documents listed in Condition A1; and ii. manage the risks identified in the risk analysis undertaken in subsection (d) of this condition; (e) an inspection program detailing the activities to be inspected and frequency of inspections; (f) a protocol for managing and reporting any: i. incidents; and ii. non-compliances with this approval or statutory requirements; (g) procedures for rectifying any non-compliance with this approval identified during compliance auditing, incident management or at any time during construction; (h) a list of all the CEMP Sub-plans required in (h) a list of all the CEMP Sub-plans required in respect of construction, as set out in Condition C4.
-Where staged construction of the SSI is proposed, the CEMP must also identify which CEMP Sub-plan applies to each of the proposed stages of construction; (i) a description of the roles and environmental responsibilities for relevant employees and their relationship with the ER; (j) for training and induction for employees, including contractors and sub-contractors, in relation to environmental and compliance obligations under the terms of this approval; (k) for periodic review and update of the CEMP and all associated plans and programs; and (I) relevant details from the Site Establishment (I) relevant details from the Site Establishment Management Plan(s). ıvıanayement Flam(s).
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations C2 The CEMP must provide: a. a description of activities to be undertaken during construction (including the scheduling of construction); b. details of environmental policies, guidelines and principles to be followed in the construction of the SSI; c. a program for ongoing analysis of the key environmental risks arising from the activities described in subsection (a) of this condition, including an initial risk assessment undertaken before the commencement of construction of the SSI; d. details of how the activities described in subsection (a) of this condition will be carried out to: i. meet the performance outcomes stated in the documents listed in Condition A1; and ii. manage the risks identified in the risk analysis undertaken in subsection (d) of this condition; e. an inspection program detailing the activities to be inspected and frequency of inspections; f. a protocol for managing and reporting any: i. incidents; and ii. non-compliances with this approval or statutory requirements; g. procedures for rectifying any non-compliance with this approval identified during compliance auditing, incident management or at any time during construction; h. a list of all the CEMP Sub-plans required in respect of construction, as set out in Condition C4.
+Where staged construction of the SSI is proposed, the CEMP must also identify which CEMP Sub-plan applies to each of the proposed stages of construction; i. a description of the roles and environmental responsibilities for relevant employees and their relationship with the ER; j. for training and induction for employees, including contractors and sub-contractors, in relation to The CEMP was approved by DPE on 17 March 2022 and provides the information, programs, and strategies outlined in the Condition.
+A description of activities to be undertaken during construction is described in Section 4 with a construction schedule located in Section 4.2.
+Details of environmental policies, guidelines, and principles to be followed in the construction of the SSI are contained in Section 3, 8, and in Appendix B. A program for ongoing analysis of the key environmental risks is contained in Section 7.2, 12, and Appendix D. The Environmental Management Framework to address the performance outcomes of the EIS is described in Section 8 with risk management outlined in 7, 8, and Appendix D. An inspection program detailing the activities to be inspected and frequency of inspections outlined in Section 8.8.
+An incident and NC reporting protocol is outlined in Section 10 and Appendix F. A procedure for rectifying any noncompliances is outlined in Section 10.3.
+Section 8 provides a list of all CEMP Subplans required in respect of construction, as set out in Condition C4.
+Key Environmental Management Roles and Responsibilities are outlined in Section 8.4.
+Competence, Training and Awareness is outlined in Section 8.5.
+Compliant